vacp2p/dst-gossipsub-test-node/README.md

 cd shadow
 # the default shadow.yml will start 5k nodes, you might want to change that by removing
 # lines and setting PEERS to the number of instances
-./run.sh
+./run.sh <runs> <nodes>
+# the first parameter <runs> tells the number of simulation runs, and second parameter <nodes> tells the
+# number of nodes in simulation, for example ./run.sh 2 3000
-# the output is a "latencies" file, or you can find each host output in the
+# the output for each run creates latencies(X) and shadowlogX files. where X is the simulation number.

-# data.shadow folder
+# the run script (run.sh) uses awk to summarize latencies(X) and shadowlogX files

 # you can use the plotter tool to extract useful metrics & generate a graph
 cd ../tools